 ONAP Multi-VIM/Cloud (MC) and several other ONAP components such as Policy, SO, A&AI etc. play an important role in enabling “Policy-driven Performance/ Security-Aware Adaptive Workload Placement/ Scheduling” across cloud sites through OOF-HAS.
-OOF-HAS uses Hardware Platform Awareness (HPA), cloud agnostic Intent capabilities, and real-time capacity checks provided by ONAP MC to determine the optimal VIM/Cloud instances, which can deliver the required performance SLAs, for workload (VNF etc.) placement and scheduling (Homing).
+OOF-HAS uses cloud agnostic Intent capabilities, and real-time capacity checks provided by ONAP MC to determine the optimal VIM/Cloud instances, which can deliver the required performance SLAs, for workload (VNF etc.) placement and scheduling (Homing).
 Operators now realize the true value of virtualization through fine grained optimization of cloud resources while delivering performance and security SLAs.

 Controllers are applications which are coupled with cloud and network services and execute the configuration, real-time policies, and control the state of distributed components and services.
-Rather than using a single monolithic control layer, operators may choose to use multiple distinct controller types that manage resources in the execution environment corresponding to their assigned controlled domain such as cloud computing resources (network configuration (SDN-C) and application (App-C).
-The App-C and SDN-C also support the Virtual Function Controller (VF-C) provides an ETSI NFV compliant NFV-O function that is responsible for lifecycle management of virtual services and the associated physical COTS server infrastructure.
-VF-C provides a generic VNFM capability but also integrates with external VNFMs and VIMs as part of an NFV MANO stack.
+Rather than using a single monolithic control layer, operators may choose to use multiple distinct controller types that manage resources in the execution environment corresponding to their assigned controlled domain such as cloud computing resources (SDN-C).
+The Virtual Function Controller (VF-C) and SO NFVO provide an ETSI NFV compliant NFV-O function that is responsible for lifecycle management of virtual services and the associated physical COTS server infrastructure.
+VF-C provides a generic VNFM capability, and both VF-C and SO NFVO integrate with external VNFMs and VIMs as part of an NFV MANO stack.

 Active and Available Inventory (A&AI) provides real-time views of a system’s resources, services, products and their relationships with each other, and also retains a historical view.
 The views provided by A&AI relate data managed by multiple ONAP instances, Business Support Systems (BSS), Operation Support Systems (OSS), and network applications to form a “top to bottom” view ranging from the products end users buy, to the resources that form the raw material for creating the products.
 A&AI not only forms a registry of products, services, and resources, it also maintains up-to-date views of the relationships between these inventory items.